PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 ## Playground

-Pointing your browser at the URL given previously you should now see the built-in playground where you can test your API.
+Pointing your browser at the URL given above you should now see the built-in playground where you can test your API.

 Below the statement *#Write your query or mutation here* enter the following query: